 The jacket is made from a blend of 51% wool, 41% linen and 8% silk.
 This blend gives the jacket durability and breathability with a slubby texture.
 It is has three buttons down the front with the lapels rolled gently at the top button.
 The jacket is cut with narrow soft shoulders, natural sleeveheads, a lean chest and a short length, all which give the jacket a Neapolitan-inspired look.
 The curved “barchetta” breast pocket adds to this.
+The jacket is also unstructured without canvas or padding, for a relaxed and casual look that is light, cool and comfortable.
+It has a quarter lining for breathability.
 The jacket is detailed with double vents (the only jacket with this style rear Bond wears in Spectre), four cuff buttons and slanted pockets.
-Both the cut and the style of this jacket give it a casual look that pairs well with chinos.
+The cut, style and construction of this jacket give it a casual look that pairs well with chinos.

 The medium-width lapels have a fishmouth shape, where the top edge of the lapel points outward and gives the lapel a narrower notch.
 The lapels are finished with noticeable prick-stitching about half a centimetre from the edge.
 This infuses the jacket with a sporty look similar to swelled edges, but the effect here is more subtle.
 The buttonhole in the left lapel is a keyhole shape, which is usually frowned upon for the lapel buttonhole because a straight hole looks more elegant and the keyhole buttonhole is usually a shortcut.
 This type of buttonhole is more functional than a straight buttonhole, and a button on the back of the right lapel signifies that the lapels can indeed close.
 On this jacket, the keyhole buttonhole in the lapel is not a shortcut becuse it is intended to be a functional buttonhole.